Objectives

 (iii) synchrotron-radiation IR microspectroscopy and Extended X-ray Absorption Fine Structure (EXAFS), at Diamond Light Source (UK).

-QFM-UC also comprises a celular biology laboratory, which ensures easy access to complementary data on the systems studied, allowing to reliably link structure to biological activity thus promoting an excellent interplay between physical-chemical methods and biological approaches – a feature seldom found in R&D Units within the Physical-Chemistry (spectroscopy) area.
+QFM-UC also comprises a cellular biology laboratory, which ensures easy access to complementary data on the systems studied, allowing to reliably link structure to biological activity thus promoting an excellent interplay between physical-chemical methods and biological approaches – a feature seldom found in R&D Units within the Physical-Chemistry (spectroscopy) area.

 The QFM-UC scientific strategic plan takes advantage of the Unit´s strengths: the diverse know-how of its members – from Chemistry/Physical-Chemistry and Biochemistry/Bioinorganic Chemistry to Cellular/Molecular Biology, Microbiology and Public Health – and the widespread networking with prominent national and international laboratories, namely the participation in the Raman4Clinics COST Action and the International Society for Clinical Spectroscopy (CLIRSPEC), and the collaboration with the Manchester Institute of Biotechnology (Manchester University, UK), Dublin Institute of Technology-FOCAS (Ireland) and NAST Centre for Nanoscience & Nanotechnology (Italy), to name just a few.
 Moreover, the scientific activity that has been carried out at QFM-UC in the last few years is well within the European Commission main societal challenges and key priorities for the upcoming years within the field of Health/Well-being/Healthy Lifestyles: better health and care, sustainable food systems, strengthening international cooperation and creating innovative markets.